 A nationally recognized expert in HIV medicine and health equality, Dr. Yehia has published over 150 articles, abstracts, chapters, and white papers in leading journals.
 He has made important contributions to the understanding of patient engagement in healthcare, and individual and environmental factors influencing access to and participation in care.

 Dr. Yehia is dedicated to improving the quality of healthcare delivery, and has served in top leadership positions on numerous boards and councils.
-Currently, he represents VA on the Board of Directors of the Center for Medical Interoperability, a cooperative research and development lab founded by health systems to simplify and advance data sharing among medical technologies and systems, and is a member of the National Academy of Medicine Action Collaborative on Clinician Well-Being and Resilience.
-He is a former member of the American College of Physicians Board of Regents, the American Medical Association Council on Medical Education, and the Maryland State Medical Society Board of Trustees.
-In addition, he is a past Chair of the American Medical Association Resident and Fellow Section, the nation’s largest association of resident and fellow physicians.
+He is a former member of the Center for Medical Interoperability Board of Directors, American College of Physicians Board of Regents, American Medical Association Council on Medical Education, and the Maryland State Medical Society Board of Trustees.

 Nationally recognized as a leader in healthcare, Dr. Yehia has received the John D. Chase Award for Executive Excellence, Walter J. McDonald Award for Outstanding Achievement from the American College of Physicians, American Medical Association Foundation Leadership Award, Young Investigator Award from the American Society of Microbiology, Robert Austrian Award in Infectious Diseases from the University of Pennsylvania, and the Outstanding Young Alumnus Award from his alma mater.
-In 2017, Becker’s Healthcare recognized Dr. Yehia's innovative approach to patient care and health system improvements by naming him as a top healthcare leader under 40 years old.
+In 2017, Becker’s Healthcare named him as a Top Healthcare Leaders Under 40 and Modern Healthcare recognized him as one of fifteen “Up and Comers” for his innovative approach to patient care and health system redesign.